w3f/Grants-Program/applications/LiquiDot.md

 We believe this gap exists because the complexity of implementing robust cross-chain logic, especially for DeFi strategies.

-Our project is built to fill this gap—bridging the technical challenge with a user-first design that empowers participants to take full advantage of Polkadot’s multichain architecture.
+Our project is built to fill this gap—bridging the technical challenge with a user-first design that empowers participants to take full advantage of Polkadot's multichain architecture.